‘American Idol’ Couple, Gabby Barrett & Cade Foehner, Expecting First Baby, A Girl, Early Next Year

 “I am very much into that salty-vinegar taste, that tart kind of bitter taste,” she said.

-The amazing baby announcement photos showed off Gabby’s growing baby bump.
-She bared her shoulders in a flowing white dress.
-The lacy sleeves fell onto her upper arms.
+The amazing baby announcement photos on Instagram showed Gabby’s growing baby bump.
+She bared her shoulders in a flowing white dress with lacy sleeves that fell over her upper arms.
 There was a lot more lace on the front and back of the skirt portion as well.

 One of the pics had Gabby cradling her belly as her husband held her hand.
 Cade looked every bit the country boy in blue jeans, a tan vest with a white shirt underneath, and cowboy boots.
 He completed his outfit with a white cowboy hat that covered his long curls.

-In the second snapshot, the expectant mom was leaning against the daddy-to-be as they stared off into the distance.
+In the other snapshot, the expectant mom was leaning against the daddy-to-be as they stared off into the distance.